jelmd/next-auth-tutorial/README.md

-This code is more or less the code of the auth v5 tutorial on youtube: see https://www.youtube.com/watch?v=1MTyCvS05V4
+This code is more or less the code of the next-auth v5 tutorial on youtube: see https://www.youtube.com/watch?v=1MTyCvS05V4

+Commands used to install required modules:
 ```
 setenv APPNAME auth-guide
 npx create-next-app@rc --typescript --eslint --app --src-dir --turbo --tailwind --no-import-alias --empty ${APPNAME} ${APPNAME}